fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 in the case of DaemonSet deployment, or it can be a service name for sidecar deployments.

-**Agent Group** defines the scope of Agent-to-Agent synchronization, with agents within the group forming a peer-to-peer network to synchronize fine-grained state per-label global counters that are used for rate-limiting purposes.
+_Agent Group_ defines the scope of agent-to-agent synchronization, with agents within the group forming a peer-to-peer network to synchronize fine-grained state per-label global counters that are used for rate-limiting purposes.
-Additionally, all agents within an **Agent Group** instantiate the same set of flow control components as published by the controller.
+Additionally, all agents within an _Agent Group_ instantiate the same set of flow control components as published by the controller.

 ### Service {#service}